stevenaeola/progblack_lectures/comp1011_intro/PITCHME.md

 ## Teaching plan

-- Two lectures a week f2f (Monday 10, Weds 10)
+- Two lectures a week f2f (Thurs 4, Fri 1)
 - One practical a week term 1 (see allocation on MyTimetable)
-- Office hours 11-12 Friday in person or by zoom (see contacts on LU to book a slot)
+- Office hours 2:30-3:30 Friday in person or by zoom (see contacts on LU to book a slot)
 - Term 2 tutorials: no lectures or practicals

 ---